Gingerbread

 - Details

 This is a stout gingerbread.
 Literally!
 Rich molasses and stout beer perfectly complement the ginger and aromatic spices in this moist, delicious gingerbread.
-We utilized Kashmiri Garam Masala for the supporting role in this recipe, which we barely adapted from Gramercy Tavern’s Gingerbread.
-Also great.
-This easy gingerbread can keep you warm for the holiday season with a cup of mulled wine or a toddy.
+Our Gingerbread Spice is a powerhouse of flavor with ginger, allspice and Vietnamese cinnamon alongside a generous measure of clove and black pepper.
+This easy gingerbread travels well to a holiday gathering and will keep you warm for the holiday season alongside a cup of mulled wine or a toddy.

 Ingredients